 What can prevent these VDT problems?

-The most important thing to look for in a chair is adjustability.
-The second most important thing is to take the time to adjust it to your needs.
-You should be able to adjust the height so that both feet can rest on the ground.
-There should be a back rest with good lumbar support for you lower back, which should also be adjustable.
-Backrests that lean back in a rocking motion are also a good feature, as they give the back muscles a chance to move.
-The presence of armrests is up to the operator's preference; the best chairs have armrests that are removable and (yes!) adjustable.
+Chair adjustability is a primary concern.
+Take time to adjust the chair to your needs.
+Ensure you can adjust the height of the chair so that both feet can rest on the ground.
+Get a chair with a backrest and adjustable lumbar support.
+Backrests that lean back in a rocking motion are a good feature and can give the back muscles a chance to move.
+Armrests are the operator's preference; the best chairs have armrests that are removable and (yes!) adjustable.
 If you have the opportunity to shop for a new chair, ask the retailer if they will let you take the chair on trial.
 The only way to really tell if the chair is right for you is to sit in it through the day.

 Your computer should not be placed with the monitor too close in front of your face.
 Placing it at a distance protects your eyes from strain.
 If you have a mouse, place it where you can manipulate it without strain on your arm or wrist.

 Use proper lighting.
 It can have a significant impact on your visual comfort and efficiency.
-The lighting for VDT operation should:
+The lighting for VDT operation should follow these guidelines:

 - Be about 20 to 50 foot candles, which is about half the level used in most offices.
 Lower lighting can be achieved by using fewer bulbs or fluorescent tubes, installing lower intensity tubes, or using dimmer switches.

 - Match as closely as possible the brightness of the surroundings with that of the VDT screen for optimum comfort and efficiency.
 However, the contrast between the characters on the screen and the screen background should be high.

 - Minimize reflected glare on VDT screens by keeping them away from windows and other sources of bright light.
 Use window shades or drapes to block out excessive sunlight.
 Antiglare screens are also available.